 How I survived the bubonic plague (sort of)

 Once a year we try to make it to California, for a two or three week carefree stay.
 It’s a wonderful deal: our oldest and dearest friends, Ken and Bonnie, cannot for some reason get enough of us; they have a beautiful house in San José; and an even more beautiful one in Sea Ranch, north of San Francisco, right on the edge of the Pacific.
 We go flying around with Ken in his Cessna, one time over the Sierra, Vegas, Grand Canyon, Monument Valley, Zion, Bryce, Lake Powell, where we got to see some of the geologically most exciting places on Earth, from a thousand feet up.
-And finally, Ken works for Google, or he did until a heart problem forced him into a kind of retirement.
+Ken works for Google, or he did until a heart problem forced him into a kind of retirement.
 But he still has full access and takes us to The Campus in Mountain View.

-So we have a really great time.
+We always have a really great time.
 But recently, just two days before we were due to fly back home, I broke out in boils down my arm and hand.
 What on earth??

 A little googling gave me an idea what it might be: bubonic plague!
-Apparently the plague is still endemic: in Africa, Bhutan — and in the American West, more specifically in San José and Mountain View.
-I had been taking long walks with Ingrid in the surrounding hills, and seen many squirrels and wild rodents scurry around.
+The plague is still endemic: in Africa, Bhutan — and in the American West, more specifically in San José and Mountain View.
+I had been taking long walks with Ingrid in the surrounding hills, and had seen many squirrels and wild rodents scurry around.
 So cute and delightful, but also sometimes infected with plague.
 Here is a list of contemporary distribution of animal plague.
 Had I been bitten by a flea and contracted it?

 You know what plague meant for Europe in antiquity and medieval times.
-The first major pandemic started in the sixth century in Egypt; the second and biggest one in the fourteenth century, and the third in the nineteenth century.
-That second one came from China, which lost half its population (about sixty million people died), and spread along the Silk Road to the rest of Asia, Europe and Africa.
+The first major pandemic started in the sixth century in Egypt, the second and biggest one in the fourteenth century, and the third in the nineteenth century.
+That second plague came from China, which lost half its population (about sixty million people died), and spread along the Silk Road to the rest of Asia, Europe and Africa.
 In Europe about one third (some estimate half) of the population perished, when all the medical cures known at the time — blood letting, prayer, self-flagellation, killing Jews — all proved to be worthless.

 If you really feel up to it, you should read Daniel Defoe’s harrowing description of the Great Plague that hit London in the 17th century.
-It contains close to a hundred references to God, and a similar number to divine power, divine justice, divine vengeance, etc.; but as far as I can tell just one single mention of rats (people laid rat poison after the destruction of 40,000 dogs and five times as many cats had led to a proliferation of the rat population), and no mention whatsoever of fleas.
-Google has scanned the book so you can read it here on your screen; or you can use the HTML version at Gutenberg here.
+It contains close to a hundred references to God, and a similar number to divine power, divine justice, divine vengeance, etc.; but as far as I can tell there is just one single mention of rats (people laid rat poison after the destruction of 40,000 dogs and five times as many cats had led to a proliferation of the rat population), and no mention whatsoever of fleas.
+Google has scanned the book, so you can read it here on your screen; or you can use the HTML version at Gutenberg here.